nymtech/dev-portal/src/tutorials/ipfs-service-provider.md

 <img src="../images/ipfs-upload-service-tutorial/angular-app-1.png"/>

-#### Writing our Angular TS component
+#### Frontend Development

-The Angular Application should successfully be built and running in the browser.
+The Angular application should be successfully built and running in the browser.

 Now were going to be implementing the majority of our code for this application within the `js-ipfs-browser-angular-main/src/app/` folder.
 The `app.component.ts` file is where we have working JS IPFS code that will get us the id, version and the status of the built-in IPFS node upon starting up the application.